AlexChulo/POC/README.md

 ### 6. Viewing the Feedback Data

-Feedback data (incorrect classifications and correct labels) is saved in the browser’s `localStorage`.
-You can inspect it through the browser's developer tools:
+The training data (images and labels) is used to teach the model, but you can inspect the progress or debug any issues using the browser's developer tools:

 1. Open the browser’s Developer Tools (usually by pressing `F12`).
-2. Go to the **Application** tab.
+2. Go to the Console tab to view any debug logs or messages related to the model training and prediction.
-3. Under **Storage**, click on **LocalStorage**.
-4. Look for the key `feedbackData` to see the stored feedback.

 ## Roadmap

-- **Learning from Feedback**: In the future, we plan to implement a learning system where the feedback data (incorrect classifications and correct labels) will be used to improve the model.
-This could involve retraining the model with the user-provided labels or analyzing the feedback data to improve future predictions.
+- **Improved Prediction Accuracy**:
+As more labeled images are provided, the model will become more accurate at predicting the labels of unseen images.

-- **Custom Model Training**: Eventually, the project will support retraining or fine-tuning the model with new data provided by users.
-This feature will allow users to enhance the model's accuracy over time.
+- **Custom Model Training**: In future updates, the project will support additional features like fine-tuning or retraining the model with new data provided by users to improve its prediction capabilities.

 ## Conclusion

-This project provides an interactive image classification system that allows users to provide feedback on predictions.
-While learning from feedback is a planned feature, the system currently saves feedback data in `localStorage` for future analysis.
-This offers users a way to interact with the system and track the correctness of classifications.
+This project provides an interactive image classification system where users can upload and label multiple images to train the model.
+Once the model has been trained with enough labeled data, it can predict the label of new, unseen images.
+The system offers a way for users to contribute labeled data, enabling the model to improve its accuracy over time.